jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

-### Version 3.0.1
+### Version 3.1.0

 Updated Jenkins Plugin Parent to Version 4.32 to ensure, that no Log4j issues exist.
+Also updated Matrix Project dependency to 1.19, which requires at least Jenkins 2.282.
+Therefore switched to Jenkins version 2.289.

 ### Version 3.0.0